markbyrne2410/mongo-infra-docker-mark/ops-manager/ldap/README.md

 ## Information
+A basic OpenLDAP container to allow quick testing/repro of OpsManager & MongoDB with LDAP.

 This image uses osixia OpenLDAP[ https://github.com/osixia/docker-openldap ] and inspiration from om_ansible[ https://github.com/HenryGP/om_ansible ] to provision  predefined set of users and groups for quickly testing LDAP integration with MongoDB Enterprise and MongoDB Ops Manager.
 These can be found in `ldif/users.ldif` and `ldif/groups.ldif` respectively.